 Skin to skin contact is important for bonding with your baby and improve milk supply for easier breastfeeding.
-This releases good hormones that help you bond with your baby while giving your baby a sense of security they need to grow and thrive.
-You more skin to skin contact you have wit your baby the closer you two will become.
+This releases good hormones that help you bond with your baby while giving your baby a sense of security they need to grow and thrive. the more skin to skin contact you have with your baby the closer you two will become.

 Take some time without visiters.